nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/index.md

 ### Contact Information

-Questions or comments about this IG can be directed to ["Death on FHIR" zulip stream](https://chat.fhir.org/#narrow/stream/179301-Death-on.20FHIR)[^1].
+Questions or comments about this IG can be directed to ["Death on FHIR" zulip stream](https://chat.fhir.org/#narrow/stream/179301-Death-on.20FHIR)[^1] or the ["Birth and Fetal Death on FHIR" zulip stream](https://chat.fhir.org/#narrow/channel/253316-Vital-Records-Birth-.26-Fetal-Death).

 {: .grid }